New Orleans pianist Allen Toussaint, 77, dies in Spain

 The piano master, known for jazz, R&B and blues and who wrote hits such as “Working in a Coalmine” and produced Patti LaBelle’s famous cover of “Lady Marmalade”, died of a heart attack on Monday evening after giving a concert at the Spanish capital’s Teatro Lara, hospital officials said.

-Fans posted videos of Toussaint's final performance on YouTube (here), while the English singer and songwriter Billy Bragg said on Twitter: "The man was a genius."
+Fans posted videos of Toussaint’s final performance on YouTube, while the English singer and songwriter Billy Bragg said on Twitter: “The man was a genius.”

 Toussaint, who began performing in his teens, collaborated with a wide range of artists, including John Mayall, Bonnie Raitt, Elvis Costello, Lee Dorsey, Paul McCartney and The Band.